Hamilton, MAT, Longines: our selection of military watches

 The A08.L01 is a so-called column wheel chronograph movement, it is not an evolution of the 7750 but rather a new caliber.
 The frequency is the same as for 7750 (28,800) but its power reserve increases from 42 hours to 54 hours.

-Column wheel: this is a part of the mechanism in the shape of a wheel with teeth , this wheel is operated by a hook.
-In the 1950s, chronographs were generally column wheel - and hand-wound.
-Column-wheel movements were subsequently often replaced around the 1970s by cam-driven chronograph movements which were cheaper to produce and just as efficient.
+Column wheel: This is a part of the mechanism in the shape of a wheel with teeth. , this wheel is operated by a hook.
+In the 50s, chronographs were generally column-wheel - and hand-wound.
+Column-wheel movements were later often replaced around the 70s by cam-driven chronograph movements which were cheaper to produce and just as efficient.
 Chronographs with a column wheel benefit from an additional rating which is mainly of aesthetic origin.
-The column wheel is more visible in a movement and gives it more “personality” if I may say so.
+The column wheel is more visible in a movement and gives it more "personality" if I may say so.
 The fact remains that in addition to this visual aspect, it is a proven technique and the movement produced is precise.

 Longines military watch background

-Due to its characteristics, I would advise wearing it resolutely in a style ranging from business casual to workwear look.
-Don't hesitate to go for stronger pieces, notably leather jackets, without necessarily going as far as bomber jackets unless you have a B17 or a B24 Liberator in your parking lot 😉
+Because of its characteristics, I would advise to wear it resolutely in a style ranging from business casual to workwear look.
+Also, do not hesitate to go for stronger pieces, especially leather jackets, without necessarily going as far as a bomber unless you have a B17 or a B24 Liberator in your parking lot 😉

 Technical characteristics